rrthomas/wincoll/README.md

 need the latest
 [RISC OS version](https://github.com/rrthomas/pforth/releases/tag/riscos).

-Once your machine (or emulator) has “seen” the `!pForth` application; that is, run its `!Boot`, you can start WinColl by double-clicking `!WinColl`.
-Note that once you start the game you cannot exit; you will have to reset your computer (or emulator).
+## Installation and use

+* Download and unpack the [Zip](https://github.com/rrthomas/wincoll/archive/refs/heads/main.zip) of the WinColl Git repository.
+Name the directory `!WinColl`.
++ Download and unpack the [Zip](https://github.com/rrthomas/pforth/archive/refs/tags/riscos.zip) of RISC OS pForth.
+* Copy the RISC OS application `src/!pForth` to a suitable location; for example, the same directory as that containing `!WinColl`.
+* Launch `!WinColl` (for example, by double left-clicking it).

 WinColl should run on RISC OS 3.5 to 3.7, and could probably be made to run on RISC OS 2 without difficulty.

 You can edit the levels with the provided level editor, the BASIC program `LevelDes` that lives in the `!WinColl` folder.
+(Shift+Left double-click to open the folder).

 ## Copyright and Disclaimer